Treatment Options for Substance Use Disorders

 Treatment for substance use disorder is provided in different types of settings determined by the individual's needs and medical stability.
 Inpatient hospitalization and residential treatment facilities are the most intense level of care and appropriate for individuals that require medical monitoring.
 Intensive outpatient and partial hospitalization offers day programing including therapy and some medical services.
 Support groups and 12 step groups, such as Alcoholic Anonymous or Narcotics Anonymous, usually relay on peer support (no professional counselors are present).

-Veterans who are eligible to receive care under the Veterans Choice Program can locate a provider here: www.va.gov/opa/apps/locator/
+Veterans who are eligible to receive care under the Veterans Community Care program can locate a provider here: https://www.va.gov/find-locations